covid-at-home/covid-at-home/shopping.md

 * **Steam inhaler** (25 EUR/USD or so) ([example](https://www.amazon.de/gp/product/B07SNQH6CZ))
    > ![](/images/steam.png)
    >
    > Often sold as "face sauna" or whatever other names, they're just devices that output steam that is not too hot to breathe.
 Any other method that produces steam is also OK, just make sure you don't do damage with steam that's too hot.
-The device takes demineralized water ([example](https://www.amazon.de/gp/product/B07J5Y95MQ)), esp. in places where the tapwater is high in calcium.
+The device takes demineralized or distilled water ([example](https://www.amazon.de/gp/product/B07J5Y95MQ)), esp. in places where the tapwater is high in calcium.
    > **Warning:** Warm, wet devices are excellent means of spreading the virus around.
-Probably use for one sick person at a time or at least clean meticulously.
+Probably use for one sick person at a time, or at least clean meticulously.

 * **Vitamins** (a few EUR/USD) ([example](https://www.amazon.de/dp/B07S63PCZK))
    > ![](/images/multi-vitamin.png)
    >
    > For when the patient doesn't eat (much) anymore but still drinks.
 Maybe take the big multi-vitamin pills that fizz into water, a couple of tubes of those.
-Try getting ones that contain roughly 1-2 times the daily recommended dose of all the vitamins and minerals they contain, no crazy 1000% megadoses.
+Try getting ones that contain roughly 1-2 times the daily recommended dose of all the vitamins and minerals they contain -- no crazy 1000% megadoses.

 #### Important Note